-Promotion Criteria for Year 12 and Year 13.
+Promotion Criteria for Year 12 and requirements to obtain the Diploma Certificate.

 All students in Year 12 and Year 13 are assessed with grades from 1-7, with 7 representing the highest grade.
 At the end of each term, each student will have been awarded an indicative grade.
 At the end of Year 12, each student will be awarded a final grade.
-This final grade will be based upon the combined indicative grades of the 2 terms and will take into consideration the progress made by the student throughout the school year (best fit) and the results of the mock exam.
+This final grade will be based upon the combined indicative grades of the 3 terms and will take into consideration the progress made by the student throughout the school year (best fit) and the results of the mock exams.

-The promotion from Year 12 to Year 13 and the award of the Diploma Programme are based on the following official guidelines:
+The promotion from Year 12 to Year 13 and the award of the Diploma Programme are based on the following official guidelines.